-Distance selling occurs when a VAT-registered business in one EU country supplies and delivers goods to a customer in another EU country who isn’t registered for VAT.
-You are distance selling into the UK if:
+Distance selling occurs when a VAT-registered business in one EU country supplies and delivers goods to a customer in another EU country who is not registered for VAT.
+You’re distance selling into the UK if:

-- you sell goods that are located in another EU member state to customers in the UK or Isle of Man who aren’t VAT-registered
+- you sell goods that are located in another EU member state to customers in the UK or Isle of Man who are not VAT registered

 - you deliver the goods or arrange for their delivery